SimpleDataLabsInc/prophecy-docs/docs/Spark/pipeline-monitoring/use-pipeline-monitoring.md

 - You can click **Open Logs** to open the Runtime Logs of that Gem.

-From the Runtime Logs panel, you can see other runs and jobs, including those that have succeeded.
-You can filer or sort the logs, and adjust the view.
+From the Runtime Logs panel, you can see other logs of the current run, including those that have succeeded.
+You can filter or sort the logs, and adjust the view.

 - Click **More details** to see the entire exception details.